What is involved in becoming a member of The Friendship Force?

 Journeys are arranged by FFI in Atlanta and locally coordinated by a Journey Coordinator.
 Photos of some past journeys can we viewed here.

 Domestic journeys range from 3-7 days and international journeys from 5 - 7 days.

 What is a “Host Coordinator”?

-A Journey Coordinator (JC) is appointed by the club's Board of Directors to organize an inbound journey and is subject to the club's policies.
+A Host Coordinator (HC) is appointed by the club's Board of Directors to organize an inbound journey and is subject to the club's policies.
 The HC, with a committee, recruits home hosts, day hosts, dinner hosts, plans a program for the incoming ambassadors, communicates with the corresponding Ambassador Coordinator, maintains a budget and submits a report at the close of the journey.

 How are Incoming Journey Ambassadors hosted?

 A. Home hosts.
 The JC assures that each incoming ambassador is assigned a home host from our club.
 That host invites the ambassador to be part of his/her household for the entire time of the journey in Greater Des Moines.
 Hosts provide breakfasts and meals not included as part of a club event, sleeping accommodations, and transportation to the scheduled events for that week.
 Throughout the week a natural camaraderie between host and ambassador evolves.

 Home hosts usually initiate correspondence with their newly assigned ambassadors as soon as the 'match' is known.
 Some friendships last years after the journey is completed.